 Often times you may have leftovers from large dishes such as casseroles, but ask yourself … are you storing your leftovers safely?
-Check out our tips below from the USDA on properly handling leftover or visit their website for even more information on food safety.
+Check out our tips below from the USDA on properly handling leftovers or visit their website for even more information on food safety.

 Keep Food out of the “Danger Zone”

 Bacteria grow rapidly between the temperatures of 40° F and 140° F. After food is safely cooked, hot food must be kept hot at 140° F or warmer to prevent bacterial growth.
 Within 2 hours of cooking food or after it is removed from an appliance keeping it warm, leftovers must be refrigerated.
-Throw away all perishable foods that have been left in room temperature for more than 2 hours (1 hour if the temperature is over 90° F, such as at an outdoor picnic during summer).
+Throw away all perishable foods that have been left at room temperature for more than 2 hours (1 hour if the temperature is over 90° F, such as at an outdoor picnic during summer).

 Cold perishable food, such as chicken salad or a platter of deli meats, should be kept at 40° F or below.
 When serving food at a buffet, keep food hot in chafing dishes, slow cookers, or warming trays.
 Keep food cold by nesting dishes in bowls of ice or use small serving trays and replace them often.
 Discard any cold leftovers that have been left out for more than 2 hours at room temperature (1 hour when the temperature is above 90 °F).